WordPress/openverse/docs/project-process.md

 present in the GitHub issue or task they are being assigned.

 > **Warning** If this isn't possible, planning was insufficient, and we may want
-> to place the project in `status: on hold` to re-adjust.
+> to place the project in `status: On Hold` to re-adjust.
 It's a very important
 > aspect of the work.

 > **Note for implementers**: With sufficient planning, it may make certain